 - How To Use

-For those of you looking to smooth out scratches, scrapes, or casting lines, the Pryme rough grade wheel is the ticket!
+For those of you looking to smooth out scratches, scrapes, or casting lines, the Pryme coarse grade wheel is the ticket!
 Also works great for removal of rust, corrosion, and paint.
-After using this wheel you'll want to buff out everything in sight, so I'd recommend grabbing a few wheels for safe measure.
+After using this wheel you'll want to buff out everything in sight, so we'd recommend grabbing a few wheels for safe measure.
 Available in 4", 6", and 8" diameter.

 - Mounts on a bench grinder / buffing machine, but can be used on a drill as well.

 - Comparable to 180 grit sandpaper.

 - 3/8" thick x 1/2" center hole (can be used on 1/2" (12.7mm), 5/8" (16mm), and 3/4" (19mm) buffer shafts, just thread the wheel onto the shaft).

 - Can be used on aluminum, steel, stainless steel, and brass with great results (steel and brass must be coated afterwards to prevent rust and corrosion).

 - Works best for scratch removal and aggressive sanding, for final finish use the Pryme Fine Cleaning Wheel.

 - Works great for paint preparation too.